 I have a personal theory that the iPad represented the purest form of Jobs’ ideal for computing.
 Throughout his career, he distilled personal computers into their purest forms.

-Speaking with former Apple engineers in the 2000s — before the iPad or iPhone were announced — one person jokingly remarked that Jobs’ perfect computer would probably be a screen with no keyboard and, at best, one button to turn it on and off.
+Speaking with former Apple engineers in the 2000s — before the iPad or iPhone existed — one person jokingly remarked that Jobs’ perfect computer would probably be a screen with no keyboard and, at best, one button to turn it on and off.

-They were kidding around (or were they?), but this turned out to be pretty much exactly what the iPad was.
+They were kidding around (or were they?).
+However, this turned out to be pretty much exactly what the iPad was.